lingeringcode/lingeringcode.github.com/_posts/2013-02-07-classical-rhetoric-notes-272013.md

 The top 200 rich citizens of athens pay an annual liturgy, responsible for 1) outfit the triream(sp?) ships and 2) paying for chorus/festival, so either war or art!
 > People would often take others to court to prove their neighbor was more wealthy ([*Antidosis*](http://en.wikipedia.org/wiki/Antidosis) Isocrates' account of his own experience with this issue); if they lost, they pay a penalty, plus their liturgy.

+## Cultural Context

+Exclusionary art/practice
+Citizenship highly restricted in all poleis
+Formal ed limited/limited access

+Rhetoric, from its origins, is related to tdemocratic or an ideology of anti-tyranny -- A Thesis to Test!

+## Discussion of Plato's Gorgias

+Gorgias came to Athen in 427 BCE to ask for help for his country; he was a foreigner, one account tells of his novel manner of speaking that stunned the Athenians.

+We can't tell when this event (Gorgias-Socrates) happened.

+Gorgias is set in the martketplace dialogue in 3 parts, 4 chief characters

+1. socrates-Gorgias
+2. Socrates-Polus
+3. Socrates-Callicles

+Socrates does not want an epideictic display; he wants to discuss!
+An interactive dialectic.

+Dialogue is about rhetoric and about *eudaimonia* (good life, requiring justice, virtue, care of the soul)

+techne (art) via empirical/experience vs. tuche (chance) -- Polus

+Passage 449a -; p.
+28: When Socrates asks Gorgias what his art is, Gorgias responds it is rhetoric; possibly the first occurrence of the term: *Rhetorike* the art, or techne, of rhetoric.

+Socrates has issues with the idea that this skill is teachable, not with the idea that it is a possible skill for an individual.

+Socrates desires to deliberate on the ethical manner of boasting that its a skill that is teachable.
+(So is this deliberative or forensic rhetoric by Socrates?)